 Reading the first edition of “The Failure of Risk Management: Why it’s Broken and how to Fix it”,by Douglas Hubbard, back in 2009 was a professional epiphany for me.
 Having been working in business continuity management for about five years at this stage, I was aware of the prevalence of many questionable practices in risk management.
 But seeing how entrenched these methods were, and how confident people were in their efficacy, I wasn’t sure if I was alone in having doubts.

 It was therefore wonderful to come across a book that clearly, but rigorously, explained what was going wrong and, more importantly, provided a clear road map for improvement.
-Since that time, I have recommended the book to anybody who has attended our training courses, many of our consulting clients and, basically, anybody else who listened.
+Since that time, I have recommended the book to anybody who has attended our crisis management training courses, many of our consulting clients and, basically, anybody else who listened.
 I was delighted to hear of the release of the second edition, but would it live up to my hopes?

 The second edition retains the essential look and feel of the original but has clearly been updated throughout; with many useful references to recent events, particularly in the area of cyber security.
 The most obvious addition in the new edition is a completely new chapter (Chapter 4), laying out a simple approach to making the initial transition to quantitative techniques.
 This forms a “red-thread” throughout the rest of the book.
 There is also important new material on a number of topics, principally: